npatmaja/library/README.md

 # lepek

 _lepek_ is a template project for Express CoffeeScript.
+This project is heavily inspired by [express-coffee] (http://twilson63.github.io/express-coffee)

 # Requirements